CodeCraftersIO/Workshop/Presentations/01-AutoLayout.md

 Adding a constraint will indirectly call `setNeedsLayout` to a view, triggering a layout pass where the layout system will:

-- Finds the top-most view (normally visible's `UIViewController`'s view)
+1. Finds the top-most view (normally the `UIWindow`'s root view controller)
-- Resolve the top-most view hierarhy using the screen size.
+2. Resolve the top-most view hierarhy using the window size.
 	- Positions and sizes for the top-most view's subviews will be resolved.
-- The layout system will recursively resolve the subviews hierarcy based on the size of all the subviews.
+3. The layout system will recursively resolve the subviews hierarcy based on the size of all the subviews.

 ---
 ##Layout cycle: customization